warrenguy/sinatra-rate-limiter/README.md

 ### Error handling

 When a rate limit is exceeded, the exception `Sinatra::RateLimiter::Exceeded` is thrown.
-By default, this sends an response code `429` with an informative plain text error message.
+By default, this sends an response code `429` with a simple plain text error message.
 You can use Sinatra's error handling to customise this.

 E.g.:

   ```
   error Sinatra::RateLimiter::Exceeded do